neondatabase/website/content/docs/manage/endpoints.md

 #### Sizing your computed based on the working set

 If it's not possible to hold your entire dataset in memory, the next best option is to ensure that your working set is fully in memory.
-A working set is a subset of frequently accessed or recently used data and indexes.
-It will be some percentage of your logical data size.
-To determine whether your working set is fully in memory, you can query the cache hit ratio for your workload using a query similar to this:
+A working set is a subset of frequently accessed or recently used data and indexes and will be some percentage of your logical data size.
+To determine whether your working set is fully in memory, you can query the cache hit ratio for your workload using a query similar like this one:

 ```sql
 WITH